 Simply put, smoking joints is more enjoyable with a crutch.
 Also known as a filter or tip, a crutch is essentially a mouthpiece made of wood pulp or glass.
 When smoking, the crutch acts as a handle that aids in holding the joint and passing to others.
 The added distance between you and the roasting cherry means no more burnt fingers or lips.
 Smoking with a crutch is especially helpful in a group setting – avoiding the unpleasant but all-too-familiar soggy joint tip.
 Incorporating a crutch optimizes airflow by preventing the end of the joint from collapsing in on itself.
 Furthermore, using a crutch aids in the rolling process by providing a perfect cylinder to which the ground bud can be integrated, setting the tone for joint's shape.

-Our favorite benefit – joints rolled with crutches can be smoked to the very end.
+My favorite benefit – joints rolled with crutches can be smoked to the very end.

 Crutches of the glass variety require no preparation and are ready to use once purchased online or from your local smoke shop.
 While glass crutches come in a variety of shapes and sizes, they're typically larger in diameter than the average wood pulp crutch and cannot be adjusted.
 While glass crutches are reusable, they must be cleaned regularly using 99% isopropyl alcohol for the residue.
-We recommend cleaning your glass crutch between every joint or two – the longer you wait, the more noticeable the burnt, ashy taste from prior joints will become.
+I recommend cleaning your glass crutch between every joint or two – the longer you wait, the more noticeable the burnt, ashy taste from prior joints will become.
 The image above illustrates the typical residue you can expect after each joint.